Soft and tender bundt cake with the sweet flavor of a frosted sugar cookie!

 - Preheat oven to 350.
 Spray a 10-inch bundt pan with non-stick spray and set aside.

 - Pour batter into bundt pan and smooth it out with a spatula.
 Bake for 55-60 minutes or until a toothpick inserted into the cake comes out clean.
 Cool in pan for 5 minutes.
-Top pan with a cooking rack.
+Top pan with a cooling rack.
 Hold the bottom of the bundt pan with one hand while holding the cooling rack with the other, carefully invert cake to rest onto the cooling rack.
 Allow cake to cool completely before frosting.

 - Carefully spread the frosting over the top of the cake.
 Shake sprinkles over the top of the cake.